 AFCAT 2 Application Form 2025

-The AFCAT 2 application form has released along with the notification on June 2, 2025.
-Candidates are required to submit the AFCAT application form 2025 by July 1, 2025.
-Candidates must note that their Aadhar card is mandatory for online registration.
+IAS has opened the AFCAT 2 application correction window from July 14 to 15, 2025 on the official website.
+The AFCAT 2 application form was released along with the notification on June 2, 2025.
+Candidates were able to submit the AFCAT application form 2025 until July 1, 2025.
+They must note that their Aadhar card is mandatory for online registration.
 Before applying, candidates need to complete their AFCAT registration.
 Follow the steps to below to fill the AFCAT 2025 application form -

 AFCAT Registration -